 Besides, February is also the time of Lunar New Year which is the biggest holiday in Vietnam - you can expect to enjoy the festive atmosphere as well as to participate in some traditional activities in Vietnam at this time.

-Need some more convincing why you should visit Vietnam in February then carry on reading, and if you want to skip ahead and book your next holiday destination to this beautiful country, click here.
+Need some more convincing why you should visit Vietnam in February then carry on reading, and if you want to skip ahead and book your next holiday destination to this beautiful country, visit our Vietnam page.

 The weather in the north is quite cool with an average temperature of 17°C - you can expect plenty of sunshine and clear blue skies.